NorthernWidget/Project-Margay/README.md

 Due to its small size and adaptability to its environment, Project Margay owes its name to the small Margay cat native to the forests of Central and South America.

->> @awickert: Might be best to add in some feature abilities of the Margay datalogger in part of the namesake to mirror that of the Resnik - let me know what you think the highlights of the logger are and I'll (Josh) put them in

 ![A margay, yawning](https://upload.wikimedia.org/wikipedia/commons/4/45/Leopardus_wiedii%2C_R%C3%A9serve_Zoologique_de_Calviac.jpg)

 ***A yawning margay cat***